Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 16 But I

 Today we will try to draw a vase.
 We will do this, as always, in stages.
 To make it more interesting for you, place the flower in a vase.
-The pattern looks more beautiful if you give the vase different patterns, so it will look richer.
+The design looks more beautiful if you give the vase different patterns, so it will look richer.
 When you have already learned how to draw simple vases, you should try to take on more complex options.

-1. Let's do the initial markup
+1. Let's do the initial markings

-2. Draw the limit lines
+2. Draw boundary lines

 Ancient Greece is known for its rich cultural heritage.
 And Greek vases are especially popular and loved by many, which today can be found in museums and in the collections of connoisseurs of Hellenic culture.
 Today we will look at the types of Greek vases and the main ornaments.